fakrul-hossain/fakrul-hossain-HTML-CSS-and-JavaScript-Question-Bank/README.md

+# Backpack of HTML, CSS, and JS Questions
 Here is the complete HTML, CSS, and JavaScript Question Bank:

-markdown
-# Backpack of HTML, CSS, and JS Questions

 ---

 ## **Part 1: HTML (20 Questions)**